Author a Subscription Policy

 4. Select the **subscription level** you would like to apply:

-* **Allow users with specific groups/attributes**: See the [ABAC subscription policy guide](https://documentation.immuta.com/saas/govern/secure-your-data/authoring-policies-in-secure/section-contents/how-to-guides/abac-subscription-policy) for instructions.
+* **Allow users with specific groups/attributes**: See the [ABAC subscription policy guide](/saas/govern/secure-your-data/authoring-policies-in-secure/section-contents/how-to-guides/abac-subscription-policy.md) for instructions on authoring a policy with this restriction level.

 * **Allow individually selected users**

-5. For global policies: From the **Where should this policy be applied** dropdown menu, select **When selected by data owners**, **On all data sources**, or **On data sources**.
+5. From the **Where should this policy be applied** dropdown menu, select **When selected by data owners**, **On all data sources**, or **On data sources**.
 If you selected **On data sources**, finish the condition in one of the following ways:

 * **tagged**: Select this option and then search for **tags** in the subsequent dropdown menu.